 Songs of Water

 All these conjurings of a wet, warmed planet are partly a matter of historical context.
 They contrast starkly with the ways in which, when 1980s metal ventured outdoors, it was into the dry cold of eternal freeze.
-Nuclear winter, rather than the rising sea levels of a warmed planet was the anxiety they addressed.
-Today, not just winter, but both the melt or flood of spring, and the liquifying rot of autumn, frame metal’s seasonalities.
+The anxiety they addressed was nuclear winter, rather than melting ice caps.
+Today, not just winter, but the melt and flood of spring, as well as the liquifying rot of autumn, frame metal’s seasonalities.
 As Skagos put it, “Fungi lurch forward for a final gulping breath/All is returned to the earth and the rain will fall and fall”.
 Twenty-first century metal has got ever wetter, and every band mentioned in this article could be replaced with a dozen alternatives who also recognise, with Francis Ponge, that “between the water of tears and seawater there can’t be much difference”.

 Across the same time-frame ecocriticism and environmental theory have also dampened.
 In the hands of posthumanist phenomenologists such as Astrida Neimanis, and in new theoretical currents such as hydrofeminism, human bodies – as porous as trees or lakes – become items of water and fragments of weather systems.
-They seep into every form of otherness.
 Neimanis’s goal is to “inaugurate new ontologies” and develop “imaginaries that might allow us to relate differently” to the teeming array of lifeforms for which water provides connection and commonality.
-She seeks alternatives to ideas of a single sovereign consciousness, favouring a hydrocommons built from attentiveness to salivating, seething, suppurating, and water’s many means of revealing the porous nature of even the most bounded entities.
+She seeks alternatives to ideas of a single sovereign consciousness, favouring a hydrocommons built from attentiveness to seeping, salivating, seething, suppurating, and water’s many means of revealing the porous nature of every entity.

-Every band mentioned above could be subjected to hydrofeminist readings, but in integrating their watery rurality with urban space, the New York black metal band Yellow Eyes offer a particularly useful example.
+Any band mentioned above could be subjected to hydrofeminist readings, but in integrating their watery rurality with urban space, the New York black metal band Yellow Eyes offer a particularly useful example.
 On Sick with Bloom (2015), each song is set around a different body of poisoned water.
 Pond, sluice, inlet, mangrove, salt flat, and ice melt are each poisoned by their urban intermingling.
-Through field recordings, which feature the frogs of a marsh, a thunderstorm, and wind-driven trees and percussion, the forests of Connecticut play substantive roles in the performance: “You can feel”, the record label’s description of the recording process reads, “the surrounding wilderness seeping through into the music”.
+Through field recordings, which feature the frogs of a marsh, a thunderstorm, and wind-driven trees and percussion, the forests of Connecticut play substantive roles in the performance: “You can feel”, the press release reads, “the surrounding wilderness seeping through into the music”.
 The first track conjures polluted manmade ponds, with “the nausea of the carpet slick” that coats their surface.
 It describes the “black seeds and blinded shrimp” held, as if in amber, within the leery beams of spotlights.
-Everything is out of place: the fish would shed their scales to be beyond the pond, but the singer finds “true North” in the idea of water’s immanence.
+Everything is out of place: the fish would shed their scales to be beyond the pond, but the singer finds “true North” in the pull of the water and a desire to be engulfed.
 The second track evokes rivers concreted over, with “the nagging of the torrent/hissing somewhere underground”.
 Later, the album’s mangrove swamps are “dense lungs of the waterline”, breathing corruption, while a human, sequestered by the glass of a train window, passes above.
 But the human’s gut is loam and roots and “wants the smell of mud”.
 In every song, human and elemental forces coagulate and cross till indistinguishable.
-Human organs think and feel, desire and recoil while marsh and wind perform the songs: the only absence from this manifold agential web is an imperious, decision making, mind in the humanist mold.
-Such attitudes feel like echoes of the quote from Neimanis that opened this article, with its evocations of “a wild wetland in our gut [and] rivulets forsaken making their way from our insides to out”.
+Human organs think and feel, desire and recoil while, through the field recordings, marsh and wind perform the songs.
+The only absence from this manifold agential web is a controlling, decision making, mind in the humanist mold.
+Such attitudes echo the quote from Neimanis that opened this article, with its evocations of “a wild wetland in our gut [and] rivulets forsaken making their way from our insides to out”.

-Yellow Eyes return us to the city via its suburbs.
-This urban space is defined not by triumphant conquest but by the grotesque artificiality that seeps from its streets and sewers into spaces once wild.
+Yellow Eyes return us to the city via suburban waterways.
+Their urban space is defined not by triumphant conquest but by the grotesque artificiality that seeps from streets and sewers into spaces once wild.
 This is a world re-ordered.
-It is transformed both from heavy metal’s cities, like the 1970s Birmingham of Black Sabbath and Judas Priest, and from the empty romanticised wilds of black metal’s early years.
-That metal’s diversification has taken hundreds of bands into territories more familiar from environmentalist thought marks the genre out as particular.
-An article approaching these themes for another style of music would likely take a very different form.
-Perhaps it would have less material to work with.
-Few in the environmentalist community, and perhaps not many more in the metal community, are aware either of the scale and range of metal’s existing contributions, or of its future potential.
-The first step in achieving that potential is naming it: recognising the communities of action that are created and empowered by heavy music that has too often been written about as the noise of disengaging or dropping out rather the sound of opting into something better.
+It is transformed both from heavy metal cities like the 1970s Birmingham of Black Sabbath and Judas Priest, and from the empty romanticised wilds of black metal’s early years.
+The fact that metal’s diversification has taken hundreds of bands into territories more familiar from environmentalist thought marks the genre as particular.
+An article approaching these themes for another genre would likely take a different form and might, perhaps, have less material to work with.
+Few in the environmentalist community, and perhaps not many more in the metal scene, are aware either of the scale and range of metal’s existing contributions, or of its future potential.
+The first step in achieving that potential is naming it.
+Hence this article’s efforts to recognise communities of action created and empowered by forms of heavy music which have too often been written about as the noise of disengaging or dropping out, rather the sound of opting into something better.